 Facebook – just like lots of other online sites – is very time-consuming.
 Nobody means to spend hours scrolling through their social media feeds, but for some reason, it always happens.

-This can lead to an unusual case of Facebook depression when it comes time to actually put the phone down.
+This can lead to an unusual case of depression when it comes time to unplug from Facebook and actually put the phone down.
 People like to know what their friends and family are up to, but Facebook can take it to an extreme.

 Lots of people gain an attachment to their phones – we have all witnessed families and dates who are both glued to their phones throughout a meal.
 Having to go without it for any length of time can become distressing, and lead to depression.